 Cam trapping

+Explain how they were all set up – how long – where how etc… like Methods for a paper please.

 Camera trapping has been done in the Spring-Summer of 2017 in the Carrizo National Monument at 2 different sites: the same sites were re-sampled in 2018.
 Cameras were moved around to maximize incidents of associational observation.
 Each camera was deployed facing a shrubs with their respective open microsite facing the back to serve as control.
+How high off the ground?

 Processing